AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingJuniorSeniorPlayTimeMaximizationEnsembleModel.md

 local NeuralNetwork = DataPredict.Models.NeuralNetwork.new({maximumNumberOfIterations = 1})

-NeuralNetwork:setClassesList(ClassesList)
+NeuralNetwork:setClassesList(SeniorClassesList)

 NeuralNetwork:addLayer(5, true) -- Five features and one bias.

-NeuralNetwork:addLayer(#PlayTimeMaximizationModelClassesList, false) -- No bias.
+NeuralNetwork:addLayer(#SeniorClassesList, false) -- No bias.

 -- This code shown below checks if we already have trained the models previously.